stephanbalthasar/EUCapML-Mentor/README.md

-# Balthasar's Code - Your European Capital Markets Law AI Mentor
+# B's Bot.
+Your AI  Mentor for EU  Capital Markets Law.
-An app for students in the Bayreuth University EU Capital Markets Law course Balthasar's Code is a modular, privacy‑respecting digital tutor for European and German capital markets law.
+An app for students in the Bayreuth University EU Capital Markets Law course B's Bot (the App) is a modular, privacy‑respecting AI tutor for European and German capital markets law.
 It provides two distinct learning modes:

 1. **Exam‑style self‑testing** using sample cases and AI‑generated feedback